 To create a shape on your board, simply click it or drag it onto the board.

 You can add new shapes to your library:

 - Check the box next to the needed shape pack.
 Basic shapes, Flowchart, Connectors are available for everyone.
-All other shape packs (BPMN, Data flow, AWS, etc.) are only available for Business and Enterprise plans
+Other shape packs (BPMN, Data flow, AWS, etc.) are only available for Business, Consultant, Enterprise, and Education plans.